‘Options’ versus ‘Procedure’, is it the same as ‘Judging’ versus ‘Perceiving’?

 are criteria too, but they are very important criteria.
 ‘Honesty’ might be a value when you meet someone new.
 Sometimes these very important criteria are called ‘core values‘.
 If someone you meet doesn’t seem very happy, you may find that not so good, but even though happy is a criterion for you, you might not worry about it too much.
 But if they strike you as dishonest, you might think twice about meeting them again.
 There is a sliding scale between ‘Criterion’ on the one end and ‘Value’ on the other end.
 As a criterion becomes more and more important, at some point we call it a value.
 So when we ask ‘What do you find most important in this situation?’ we are asking you to give a value.

-Meta Programs are ways in which you handle your values.
-For instance: are you presupposing people will be honest (meta program: matching) or are you presupposing they will be dishonest (meta program: mismatching)?
+Thinking styles (Meta Programs) are ways in which you handle your values.
+For instance: are you presupposing people will be honest (thinking style: matching) or are you presupposing they will be dishonest (thinking style: mismatching)?
+Do you want to increase the level of honesty (thinking style: towards) or do you want to reduce the level of dishonesty (thinking style: away from)?

 Graves Drives